PředmětyPředměty(verze: 978)

 - Do you like connecting Econometrics and economic theory?

-During the Applied Microeconometrics course you will learn how to let the data talk and will get familiar with several econometric methods useful for estimating causal effects of individuals', firms' or states' decisions.
+During the Applied Microeconometrics course, you will learn how to let the data talk and will get familiar with several econometric methods useful for estimating the causal effects of employees', customers', firms', or states' decisions.
 For example:

 Podmínky zakončení předmětu -